Bolivarian propaganda: Film

 Villa del Cine, a state-owned film and television studio started in 2006, has also been criticized as a "propaganda factory", according to Nichols and Morse and independent film makers.
 Chávez said that Villa del Cine would help break the "dictatorship of Hollywood".

 The Irish documentary The Revolution Will Not Be Televised "became an influential advocate overseas for Chávez's version [of the coup], casting him as a romantic hero".
 Advocacy groups of the Bolivarian government, such as Global Exchange and the Venezuela Information Office, showed it at events.
 The Bolivarian government also used it to build support for Chávez and the film is often seen in Venezuelan television broadcasts or is used during "contentious political conjunctures".

 In 2009, Oliver Stone completed a feature-length documentary, South of the Border about the rise of populist governments in Latin America, featuring seven presidents include Hugo Chávez of Venezuela.
 Stone hoped the film would get the rest of the Western world to rethink socialist policies in South America, particularly as it was being applied by Hugo Chávez.
 Chávez joined Stone for the premiere of the documentary at the Venice International Film Festival in September 2009.

-Fake polls and articles

-The Venezuelan government or its sympathizers delivered fabricated articles supposedly from The Chicago Tribune, The New York Times and The Washington Post to Venezuelan journalists so they would report distorted information about the 2004 Venezuela recall signature drive.
-Polls have also been manipulated by the Venezuelan government, with the government sharing three polls, one from Alfredo Keller & Associates and the other by a so-called North American Opinion Research group, which supposedly showed that Venezuelan businesses no longer trusted its leaders and instead sided with Chávez.
-Alfredo Keller denied the existence of a poll by his firm calling it part of the Venezuelan government's "disinformation campaign" while the group North American Opinion Research was ultimately believed to be a fake organization.